Menu

 How can supporters tell where help is intended to go?

-The public site is built around named partners, visible recipient shares, and a featured event model so people can review the structure before acting.
+The site is built around named partners, visible recipient shares, and a featured event support plan so people can review the structure before acting.
 If a support path is preserved but older, it is separated onto the legacy-giving page instead of being mixed into every page.

 Yes.
 The original direct-support routes are still preserved for supporters who specifically want the older channels.
-They are kept on a separate page so the main campaign pages can stay focused on the story, the event, and the public structure: /campaigns/lift4love/legacy-giving.
+They are kept on a separate page so the main campaign pages can stay focused on the story, the event, and the support path: /campaigns/lift4love/legacy-giving.

 Why keep legacy giving on a separate page?